-- Variances relating to general and administrative expenses are addressed below in more detail. - Reporting to shareholders' expenditures during the three and nine months ended June 30, 2024, include fees related to filing the fiscal year end 2023 financial statements.
-Comparative periods for three and nine months ended June 30, 2023 include the fees related to filing the fiscal 2022 financial statements as well as the costs associated with the AGM held during Q3 2023. - Professional fees, which consist of auditing fees, legal and other filing fees for nine months ended June 30, 2024, have decreased by \$7,556 from the comparative period.
-There are no prior year trailing audit fees influencing fiscal year to date 2024 as all costs were fully accrued in prior periods.
-The remaining expenditures, included in professional fees, consist of nominal legal fees relating to various business matters, filing fees primarily related to news releases issued during both the current and comparative three and nine month periods. - Stock exchange and transfer agent fees relate directly to the number of security exchange transactions during the period which were consistent over the comparative three and nine month periods ended June 30, 2024 and June 30, 2023. - Property fees and taxes are regulatory taxes and maintenance fees incurred on mineral properties that may not be recoverable in the future and are therefore expensed as incurred.
-During 2024 the fees paid to the Yukon government to maintain the Tell claim were expensed as the Company has no further plans for this area. - Depreciation is higher for the nine months ended and consistent for the three months ended June 30, 2024, when compared to the prior periods, due to the accounting for the new office lease under IFRS 16, effective during Q3 2023.
-The application of this standard resulted in the recognition of a right of use asset that is depreciated over the 2 year term of the lease beginning in Q3 2023.
-The application of IFRS 16 also required the recognition of a long-term lease obligation, which is the present value of future lease payments discounted at the Company's incremental borrowing rate.
-The quarterly increase in the value of the obligation is accretion expense, which will also be recognized quarterly over the 2-year term. - Office operating cost recovery was higher for the three and nine month periods ended June 30, 2024, due to the, market rate, re-negotiated agreement with CANEX Metals Inc. to share the office space. - The gain (loss) from short-term investments relates to Mindset Pharma Inc. common shares.
-During nine months ended June 30, 2024, the remaining shares were sold under a plan of arrangement which resulted in a net gain on sale.
-During the three and nine months ended June 30, 2023, the fluctuations resulted from the revaluation of the shares based on the trading prices at each period end.
+- Variances relating to general and administrative expenses are addressed below in more detail. - Reporting to shareholders' expenditures during the three months ended December 31, 2024, and comparative periods in 2023, include fees related to filing the annual financial statements and any other fees associated with communicating with shareholders.
+Variances from prior periods is generally related to the timing of the annual financial statement filing as well as the number of press releases issued during the period. - Professional fees, which consist of auditing fees, legal and other filing fees for three months ended December 31, 2024, are consistent with the comparative period.
+Fees recorded in three months ended December 31, 2024, and 2023 relate almost entirely to costs associated with the preparation of the annual income tax returns.
+The remaining expenditures, included in professional fees, consist of nominal legal fees relating to various business matters during both the current and comparative periods. - Stock exchange and transfer agent fees relate directly to the number of security exchange transactions during the period.
+Fees paid during the comparative three month periods ended December 31, 2024 and December 31, 2023 were lower due to fewer transactions however, rate increases offset some of the gains that otherwise would have been realized. - Property fees and taxes are regulatory taxes and maintenance fees incurred on mineral properties that may not be recoverable in the future and are therefore expensed as incurred.
+During the three months ended December 31, 2024, the fees paid to maintain the Tell claim were lower than the comparative period.
+The Company chose to renew 19 claims that were the core of the property and 25 were returned to the Yukon government thereby retaining the ability to investigate opportunities to option out the property while simultaneously preserving capital. - Depreciation is consistent for the three months ended December 31, 2024, when compared to the prior period.
+Depreciation expense results from the amortization of the right of use asset associated with the office lease, on a straight line basis, and office equipment depreciated on a declining balance basis. - Office operating cost recovery is rent received from a related party that shares office space with the Company and was consistent period over period. - The gain from short-term investments relates to Mindset Pharma Inc. common shares sold during the three months ended December 31, 2023 under a plan of arrangement which resulted in a net gain on sale.